Peter Potaptchik

 peter.potaptchik@stats.ox.ac.uk

-My research is supported by a Google PhD Fellowship, an NSERC Postgraduate Scholarship, and the EPSRC StatML CDT.
+My doctoral research is supported by a Google PhD Fellowship, an NSERC Postgraduate Scholarship, and the EPSRC StatML CDT.

 Previously, I worked with Chris J. Maddison and Daniel Roy at the University of Toronto, where I completed my BSc in Computer Science and Statistics.